-Second, it is possible that our sample size was underestimated.
-We selected a medium Smallest Effect Size Of Interest based on prior meta-analyses (Ruppel et al., 2017), but a smaller effect size may also have been meaningful.
-Various mechanisms could amplify or counteract the importance of small effects, such as repetition and scaling-up mechanisms (Anvari et al., 2023).
+Second, we selected an expected effect size of .21 based on prior meta-analyses (Ruppel et al., 2017), as a benchmark for powering our analyses.
+This value was chosen because it represents a theoretically plausible effect size in this domain, given the limited availability of direct comparisons across platforms.
+However, we acknowledge that this does not constitute a strictly defined Smallest Effect Size of Interest (SESOI).
+Instead, it reflects an expected effect size that was used for practical purposes in determining our sample size.
+The main positive effect on Twitter/X valence aligns closely with this SESOI, suggesting that our observed effects are within the range we deemed theoretically interesting at the outset.
+However, the meaningfulness of effect sizes, particularly in the context of social media research, depends on several factors beyond the magnitude of the observed effect.
+Various mechanisms could amplify or counteract the importance of effect sizes, such as repetition and scaling-up mechanisms (Anvari et al., 2023).
 Repetition mechanisms suggest that while the observed difference between platforms may be small, it could have a more significant impact over time, given that individuals spend hours on social media each day.
 Similarly, scaling-up mechanisms could amplify the effect, as billions of people are impacted by social media use.
 On the other hand, counteracting mechanisms, such as habituation (Anvari et al., 2023), may dampen the effects, particularly as users may become desensitized to positive self-presentation on social media.
 Future research should focus on clarifying these mechanisms in the context of social media use.

 In conclusion, this research provides important insights into how self-presentation and positivity bias manifest across different social media platforms.
-While we did not observe significant differences in valence between events shared with friends and those posted on social media, this may still reflect the inherent control that social media gives users over their self-presentation.
-Rather than demonstrating a distinct positivity bias, our findings suggest that the architecture and affordances of social media platforms encourage behaviors aligned with self-enhancement and positive self-presentation, offering users tools to manage their image effectively.
+While we did not observe significant differences in valence between events shared with friends and those posted on social media, this might be explained by the fact that our design gave participants the same degree of control in both conditions, which is not a reflection of real-life situations.
 Moreover, the significant variation in valence across platforms, particularly the more negative expression on Twitter/X, highlights the importance of considering platform-specific features when studying online behaviors.
 This research therefore contributes to the ongoing conversation about the role social media plays in influencing mental health and emotional expression.
 As social media technologies continue to evolve, future research should expand on the nature of these exchanges, exploring how different platform features and evolving social norms influence not only self-presentation but also broader social and psychological outcomes.
 Only by addressing these questions, we can in the long term improve our understanding of the impact of these platforms on individuals and society as a whole.
+Conflict of Interest Disclosure

+The authors of this article declare that they have no financial conflict of interest with the content of this article.

 Acknowledgements

 Under the condition of acceptance of the manuscript as a registered report.